mechmotum/mechmotum.github.io/content/bicycle-web-app.rst

-Creating a Web Application GUI for BicycleParameters
+A Web Application for Analyzing Bicycle Dynamics
 ==========================================================================

-:date: 2020-06-28 00:00:00
+:date: 2020-07-03 00:00:00
-:tags: BicycleParameters, web application, gui,
+:tags: bicycle, web application
 :category: software
-:slug: BicycleParameters-web-application
+:slug: bicycle-dynamics-web-application
 :authors: Noah Sanders
 :summary: Blog post on creating a web application to serve as a GUI for
-		  BicycleParameters
+		  bicycle dynamics.

 Background
 ----------

 The `BicycleParameters <https://github.com/moorepants/BicycleParameters>`__
-python program provides a way for users to interact with the 27 parameters laid out by the Whipple-Carvallo bicycle model.
+Python program provides a way for users to interact with the 27 parameters laid out by the Whipple-Carvallo bicycle model.
 However, its accessibility is limited to the programming experience of the user, and it can be unweildy to manually work with.
 To make the program more accessible, the Bicycle Dynamics Web App was created to supply